Greatham, County Durham: History

-Greatham village is not mentioned in the Domesday Book of 1086, but appears first in written sources as Gretham in 1196.
+As it is situated within the former County Palatine of Durham Greatham village is not mentioned in the Domesday Book of 1086.
+It appears first in written sources as Gretham in 1196.

 Greatham is the site of the Hospital of God, founded in 1273 by the then Bishop of Durham, Robert de Stichell.
 Greatham Hospital was originally a foundation to aid poor people.
 By the 16th century the foundation was used more as a "house of entertainment for gentlemen" and it was not well used for helping the poor.
 After 1610 there were reforms, and its original mission was resumed.

 The site of the demolished Cerebos salt works at Greatham, County Durham during 2019.

 During World War II it was the site of the short-lived RAF Greatham base.

 In May 2021, the parish council of Greatham, alongside the parish councils of the villages of Elwick, Hart, and Dalton Piercy, all issued individual votes of no confidence in Hartlepool Borough Council, and expressed their desire to re-join County Durham.